YousefNoor24/odin-recipes/README.md

 # odin-recipes
- Creating a recipe website using HTML
+ Created a recipe website using HTML.
+This website was made for The Odin Project under the Foundations Course.